herefishyfish/docs-new/ui-and-styling.md

 :::tip Note
 You can skip this check by explicitly setting `<actionBar nodeRole="actionBar">`, but it's not a major performance concern.
 :::
 Any non-ActionBar child will be handled as the content view.
-Page only supports a single child, so if you want to insert multiple children on the Page (which is normally the case!), you should use a LayoutBase such as GridLayout to enscapsulate them.
+Page only supports a single child, so if you want to insert multiple children on the Page (which is normally the case!), you should use a LayoutBase such as GridLayout to encapsulate them.

 :::tip Out of interest
 You'd expect to be able to set ActionBar as the content view by specifying `<actionBar nodeRole="content">`, but it's not supported in NativeScript Core, so React NativeScript doesn't support it either!